arfacamble/Learn-SQL/README.md

+# Cloned from web dev simplified, practising basic SQL
+Exercises are below
+I have added my solutions in the solutions files above

 # Learn SQL
 If you haven't already make sure you watch [this video](https://youtu.be/p3qvj9hO_Bo) which will teach you all the basics of SQL in 60 minutes.